Teichlab/scg_lib_structs/docs/source/ge/sci-RNA-seq3.md

 If you sequence the library via your core facility or a company, you need to provide the `i5` and `i7` index sequence you used during the library PCR.
 Like mentioned previously, they are basically the well barcode for the 3rd plate.
 Then you will get two `fastq` files (`R1` and `R2`) per well.
 The total file number will depend on how many wells in the 3rd plate you are processing.

 If you sequence the library on your own, you need to get the `fastq` files by running `bcl2fastq` by yourself.
 In this case it is better to write a `SampleSheet.csv` with `i7` and `i5` indices for each well in the 3rd plate.
 This will yield the `fastq` files similar to those from your core facility or the company.
-Here is an example of the `SampleSheet.csv` from a NextSeq run with a full 96-well plate (3rd plate) using standard Nextera Index primers:
+Here is an example of the `SampleSheet.csv` from a NextSeq run with a full 96-well plate (3rd plate) using some standard Nextera indices:

 ```text
 [Header],,,,,,,,,,,